indiana-university/rivet-icons/README.md

 ## Use the icon element

-Either embed `rivet-icons.html` in the page or link to `rivet-icons.js`.
+Either embed `rivet-icons.html` in the page to avoid a network request or link to `rivet-icons.js` to load the icons at runtime.

 ```html
 <script src="path/to/rivet-icons.js"></script>